SCST-project/scst/INSTALL.md

 Since the above step installs several kernel modules into directory /lib/modules/$(uname -r), that step has to be repeated every time a new kernel or a kernel update has been installed.
 If you want to avoid this, install the scst-dkms package instead of the scst package.

+For example, if you want to have dkms support for your SCST rpm install, then you would use the following command to make your SCST packages:

+make scst-dkms-rpm

-That will cause SCST to be rebuilt and installed every time a kernel version is booted for which the SCST kernel modules had not yet been built.
+This make step will create rpm packages that will cause SCST to be automatically rebuilt and installed every time a new kernel version is installed and booted for which the SCST kernel modules had not yet been built so that SCST rpm packages will not need to be rebuilt after each kernel update.

 ## Configuring SCST